-2.6 Public Engagement
+2.6.
+Public Engagement

 WHAG's public engagement programmes focus on women, children and individuals with disabilities and reaches audiences beyond the confines of its physical structure.
 Despite these efforts, perceptions of exclusionary practices and the promotion of elitism continue to plague WHAG.
 As such, greater efforts will be made to enhance the existing public engagement programmes as well as introducing a new programme targeted at involving local artists and the youth in public art to address these misconceptions.
 The interaction and partnerships with local communities and stakeholders will be paramount to create a Gallery that is relevant to the communities it serves.
-However, insufficient staff capacity impedes the public engagement efforts and this undermines the perception of the institution by its audience and the engagement growth strategy.
+However, insufficient staff capacity impedes the public engagement growth strategy.

-2.6.1 Temporary loan exhibitions
+2.7.
+Temporary loan exhibitions

-Temporary loan exhibitions form an integral component of the WHAG's public programmes as they do not just provide the local visitors with access to works of art excluded from the permanent collection, but also provide an opportunity to obtain insight and exposure into the talent that is showcased on national platforms,
+Temporary loan exhibitions form an integral component of the WHAG's public programmes as they do not just provide the local visitors with access to works of art excluded from the permanent collection, but also provide an opportunity to obtain insight and exposure into the talent that is showcased on national platforms.

-2.6.2 Permanent collection exhibitions
+2.8.
+Permanent collection exhibitions

-Permanent collection exhibitions provide WHAG with an opportunity to showcase works rarely seen by the general publicon a more regular basis.
+Permanent collection exhibitions provide WHAG with an opportunity to showcase works rarely seen by the general public on a more regular basis.
 In addition to this, school going learners and tertiary education students within the local communities are provided with a rare opportunity to view works first-hand that form part of the school curriculum or syllabus.

-2.6.3 WHAG Prison Project
+2.9.
+WHAG Prison Project